chaminduliyana/CS50-s-Introduction-to-Computer-Science/Week 1/Problem Set 1/Mario.v1/README.md

 Does your code work as prescribed when you input:

--`-1` or other negative numbers?
+- `-1` or other negative numbers?
--`0`?
+- `0`?
--`1` or other positive numbers?
+- `1` or other positive numbers?
--letters or words?
+- letters or words?
--no input at all, when you only hit Enter?
+- no input at all, when you only hit Enter?

 ### Correctness